 >>Click here to check all accommodations in Sitges

-FAQ about visiting Sitges
+Commonly asked questions about visiting Sitges

 Sitges is best known for its beautiful beaches, relaxed atmosphere, typical LGBTQIA+ scene, and popular festivals such as Carnival and the Sitges International Film Festival.